Sean Esteban McCabe, PhD

 - Survey methodology

-Dr. McCabe is an internationally recognized scholar in the areas of epidemiology of substance use disorders, prescription medication use and misuse, sexual orientation, and survey methodology.
+Dr. McCabe is an internationally recognized scholar in the areas of epidemiology of substance use disorders, prescription medication use and misuse, and survey methodology.
 He has clinical experience treating adolescents, young adults, and adults with substance use disorders.
 He is the Director of the Center for the Study of Drugs, Alcohol, Smoking and Health (DASH Center) in the School of Nursing at the University of Michigan.
 Dr. McCabe was the Associate Editor for an addiction journal and regularly reviews grant applications for several organizations including Centers for Disease Control and Prevention, Department of Education, National Institutes of Health, and William T. Grant Foundation.
-He previously served as the Acting Director of the University of Michigan Substance Abuse Research Center and Office of Student Conflict Resolution.
-He has been the recipient of three NIH research awards.
-He has been a principal investigator of twelve NIH-funded projects, participating investigator on a number of NIH-funded projects and authored or co-authored over 250 peer-reviewed articles.
-Dr. McCabe is a grateful person in long-term recovery from alcohol and opioid use disorder.
+He previously directed the University of Michigan Substance Abuse Research Center and Office of Student Conflict Resolution.
+He has been the recipient of three NIH research awards and earned the prestigious 2024 Betty Ford Award for his significant impact on the field of addiction and recovery.
+He has been a principal investigator of 15 FDA- and NIH-funded projects, participating investigator on a number of NIH-funded projects and authored or co-authored over 300 peer-reviewed articles.
+Dr. McCabe is a grateful person in recovery from alcohol and opioid use disorder.
 He works diligently to help others struggling with addiction and strives to be a resource for those seeking recovery.
+A highlight for him each year is watching students in recovery from addiction walk across graduation stages.

 Current Research Grants and Programs

-- 75F A Mosaic Approach for Understanding Stimulant Use, Misuse and Use Disorder Trajectories, US Food and Drug Administration (PI: McCabe), 2021-2024
+- A Mosaic Approach for Understanding Stimulant and Opioid Use and Use Disorder Trajectories and Associated Consequences in US Adults, US Food and Drug Administration (PI: McCabe), 2024-2028

 Teaching

 Dr. McCabe has served as a faculty mentor on five NIH-funded substance use research training programs and he regularly mentors undergraduate students, graduate students and postdoctoral fellows, and junior faculty.
 He regularly lectures and serves on dissertation committees at the University of Michigan and other universities.
 Dr. McCabe was the recipient of the University of Michigan Research Faculty Recognition Award and his approach to teaching/mentoring is that of a facilitator.
 He believes that the mentor-mentee relationship is collaborative, learner-centered, and is most often transformative for all involved.
 His philosophy reflects a life-long commitment to “lift as we climb,” using combined strengths to meet learning needs and to actively engage the learner (whether student or peer).
 His most significant teaching and mentoring contributions include teaching graduate seminars, conducting interdisciplinary research, mentoring over 50 high school students, undergraduate students, graduate students as well as post-doctoral fellows, providing over 50 invited guest lectures and presentations, and completing over 400 peer-reviewed articles or presentations with student and/or mentee co-authors.
-Dr. McCabe takes a great deal of pride in mentoring his student mentees to take active roles disseminating research to federal agencies such as the National Institutes of Health and the US Food and Drug Administration.
+Dr. McCabe takes a great deal of pride in mentoring his student mentees to take active roles in conducting and disseminating research.

 Affiliations / Service